schu0608/COMP2030-Assignment/p1-p3/ux-evaluation-part3/ux-evaluation_review.md

    Participants were unclear about the progress of skill requests.
    → *Recommendation:* Implement a request timeline (Sent → Confirmed → Completed) with consistent visual chips.

-5. **Label and Navigation Inconsistency**
+5. **Lack of Admin Accountability (T6)**
-   Inconsistent phrasing (“Post Skill” vs. “Add Skill”) created minor confusion.
+   Admins had no visibility of past moderation or credit changes, reducing transparency and control.

-   → *Recommendation:* Standardise terminology across the interface.
+   → *Recommendation:* Add an admin audit trail to log all moderation and credit adjustments, ensuring traceability and oversight from the dashboard.

 ---